Tourism in Sweden: Cities and towns

 Most cities and towns in Sweden are small compared to other European cities and towns.
 The largest city is Stockholm, with close to 900,000 inhabitants, followed by Gothenburg with 493,000 and Malmö with 270,000.

 Stockholm has been Sweden's capital since at least the 14th century.
 It is Sweden's metropolis, the centre of the government and of the media.
 It has a waterfront adjacent to the Stockholm Archipelago; parts of Stockholm are preserved largely intact from older times.

 Gothenburg is a relatively recently built city (dating from the 17th century).
 It is visited for its attractions and shopping opportunities.

 Malmö has recently emerged in the eastern part of the Öresund Region, tied together with Copenhagen, Denmark, via the Öresund Bridge.
 During the last 15 years, Malmö has put more resources into culture; previously it had a reputation as a working class city.
 The twisted skyscraper Turning Torso and the main crane at the Kockums shipyard are landmarks, with the first being newer.
 Both Malmö and Gothenburg hosted the Uefa U21 European Championships during the summer of 2009.
-The Eurovision Song Contest 2013 was also held in Malmö.
+Malmö was also the host city of the Eurovision Song Contest 2013 and 2024.

-Uppsala was the political and religious centre of Viking era Sweden.
+Uppsala was the political and religious centre of Viking Age Sweden.
 It became the seat of the Archbishop of Sweden in 1167, with Scandinavia's largest church building Uppsala Cathedral inaugurated in the 1440s.
 In 1477 Uppsala University was founded as the first university in the Nordic countries, thus making Uppsala the center of education in Sweden.

 Lund was part of Denmark until 1658, and had been the seat of Denmark's archbishop.
 In 1666, Lund was granted Sweden's second university, the Lund University; it is Scandinavia's largest.

 Transportation

 The Swedish rail system is called SJ; it has slower-speed trains throughout the country and faster X 2000 trains connecting the major cities.
 Connection by rail is possible to Norway and Denmark; connections to Finland are by bus, due to rail gauge differences.
-It's possible to take Silja and Viking Line boats from Stockholm to Helsinki (Finland), Rostock (Germany) or Mariehamn on the Åland islands or from Holmsund at Umeå to Vasa (Finland).
+It's possible to take Silja and Viking Line boats from Stockholm to Helsinki (Finland), Rostock (Germany) or Mariehamn on the Åland islands or the Wasaline ferry from Holmsund at Umeå to Vasa (Finland).
 The Scandinavian Airlines System and other airlines provides access by air for longer trips.